heyayush/heyayush-v2/content/posts/2022-01-10_option-greeks.md

 - For a given change in the underlying, what will be the corresponding change in the delta of the option?
 - Gamma is like d/dx of Delta.
 So how much Delta changes is called Gamma.

+### Vega

+- Negative vega means profit decreases if IV increases.
+- Positive vega means profit increases if IV increases.
+- 12-15 is the lower range of VIX where you can go for classic calendar spreads.